Mysteries of Primeval China, Part 2: Who Killed the Gods?

 On the one hand, there’s no positive proof that these palaces were built by the dynasty known as the Xia.
 On the other hand, they occupy the exact same sites assigned to the Xia in ancient texts — and radiocarbon dating has placed them firmly in the period when the Xia were said to reign.

 For all these reasons, a growing community of archaeologists are now convinced that the Xia were a real historical dynasty.
-These revelations push the dawn of Chinese dynastic history back nearly 1,000 years before the Shang — into that remote epoch inhabited by the Sumerians and Egyptians.
+These revelations push the dawn of Chinese dynastic history back nearly 1,000 years before the Shang — into that remote epoch inhabited by the Sumerians and the Egyptian pyramid-builders.

 And what of the thousands of years between the Ice Age and the Xia dynasty?
 We’re only beginning to uncover the mysteries of China’s prehistoric peoples.

-What we now know for certain is that by 5000 BCE, northern China was already home to a diverse array of peoples — many with well-developed traditions of town-building, bronze-casting, pottery, weaving, and rice cultivation.
+What we now know for certain is that by 5000 BCE, northern China was already home to a diverse array of cultural centers — many with well-developed traditions of town-building, bronze-casting, pottery, weaving, and rice cultivation.

 We can also classify these prehistoric peoples — somewhat loosely — around the geological features that would have shaped their worlds.